Lemon balm uses and how to grow it

 To limit the re-seeding, just sheer off the upper 3-5 inches a couple of times each summer, if you’re not harvesting enough from the plant to keep it contained.
 In short, lemon balm is very low maintenance and you can easily cut it back to keep it the size you’d like.

 Like most perennial herbs, lemon balm is easy to propagate by divisions, cuttings or laying in.
 It will root very easily at any time, just stick a cutting in soil or water and wait a few weeks.
-If you’re diving a plant, it’s best to do so in the early spring when the plant has fully emerged.
+If you’re dividing a plant, it’s best to do so in the early spring when the plant has fully emerged.
 See How to Propagate Perennial Herbs for detailed instructions.

 In the fall, sheer back most of the plant before or just after the first hard freeze.
 It will pop back up in the spring.